CrystalVulpine/VoxelPlanet/README.md

 - [x] Add the ability to change your environment (like sky color, terrain generation)

-- [ ] Implement physics (maybe)

 - [x] Add the ability to set the size of the world as you would an image.

-- [ ] Sounds and music

 - [x] Create a mod api (currently only for Linux)

+- [ ] Support mods on other platforms

+- [ ] Sounds and music (maybe)

+- [ ] Possible Android app (I've never made apps before, so I have no idea how to go about doing this, but it would be very cool)

+- [ ] CMake build scripts

+- [ ] Smoother in-game camera and solid rendering

 ## Local Development:

-VoxelPlanet is designed to be mostly platform independent, and should be compilable on most OSes provided that it works with the compiler (it is mainly built using gcc).
-However, the eclipse project may require some changes if you use it.
+VoxelPlanet is designed to be mostly platform independent, and should be compilable on most OSes provided that the code works with your compiler (it is designed for gcc with c++17) and that it supports the required libraries and dependencies.
+However, the eclipse project, if you decide to use it, may require some changes as per your specific system.

-### Required Libraries:
+### Libraries and Dependencies:

 * OpenGL
 * GLEW
 * GLFW
 * GLM (GL Math)
-* In the future, probably pthread